-This context sets the idea of developing a gamified course focused on Machine Learning with Tensorflow, Keras, and Python, bringing the students to challenge the datasets in order to discover the hidden features, at the same time collecting and assimilating new knowledge about the programming tools used for this purpose.
-In our opinion, gamified courses aimed at such topics giving wide gamification opportunities, even though focused rather on applications of programming languages than on them alone, apart from its primary educational use, can also play a major role in promoting the FGPE+ project as such and all its results among people originally not interested in computer programming as such.
+By developing a gamified course focused on Machine Learning with Tensorflow, Keras, and Python, the students are empowered to challenge the datasets in order to discover the hidden features, at the same time collecting and assimilating new knowledge about the programming tools used for this purpose.
+In our opinion, although this course is focused rather on applications of programming languages than on them alone, apart from its primary educational use, it can also play a major role in promoting the FGPE+ project as such and all its results among people originally not interested in computer programming as such.

 The target group for this IO are both programming instructors interested in making use of gamification who cannot or do not want to bother with gamifying their own exercises, and the students, learning using the exercises developed within the project, especially self-studying ones, for whom the access to other gamified courses could be limited.

 The innovativeness of this IO lies in selection of novel courses to be gamified and the original ways they will be gamified.
 The expected impact of this IO is significant, as it extends (actually, more than doubles) the range of provided open-access gamified exercises and thus also the target groups of programming instructors and students whose courses are partly or fully covered in the FGPE-compliant set of gamified exercises.